Problem Statement

 Learning from nature

-By looking closer at how nature works, we researched how macro and microalgae are built to absorb CO2 efficiently and effortlessly.
+By looking closer at how nature works, we researched how macro and microalgae are built to absorb CO2 efficiently.

 Researching materials